abhishek26gupta/abhishek26gupta/README.md

 - 🔭 I’m currently working on Cybersecurity
 - 🌱 I’m currently learning Cybersecurity at Parul University
-- 🤔 I’m looking for help with Basic commands and Reverse Engineering
+- 🤔 I’m looking for help with Active Directory, VAPT and Cloud Pentesting
-- 💬 Ask me about Java and Kali Linux
+- 💬 Ask me about Web Application Security and Linux
 - 📫 How to reach me: https://www.linkedin.com/in/abhishek26gupta/
 - Check Out my Blogs and writeUps: https://medium.com/@abhishek-ji
 - ⚡ Fun fact: I am also a learner we can learn together